Prevention of Modern Slavery and Human Trafficking Policy

 - Core Convention of the International Labour Organisation.

-In setting a zero tolerance appetite, Flood Re will continue to implement and enforce effective systems and controls to ensure that slavery and human trafficking is not taking place in its supply chains or in any part of its business, including within its material outsource partners.
+In setting a zero tolerance appetite, Flood Re implements and enforces effective systems and controls to ensure that slavery and human trafficking is not taking place in its supply chains or in any part of its business, including within its material outsource partners.

 The purpose of this policy is to set out: